rhult/MoreApps/README.md

 # More Apps - Cross promotion for iOS apps

+Say you have an app that is awesome and gets lots of downloads every day.
+What if you could easily tell those users that you have a bunch of apps that are equally awesome, and that they should check them out too!

+"More Apps" is my attempt at solving this in a hopefully unobtrusive and very pragmatic way.

 This Xcode project contains "More Apps" which is a simple UIViewController presenting a list of your other apps, and optionally apps by your friends/affiliates.
 The list is completely controlled from the server side, but in a static way so you don't need  a web service running, just a static file.
 Features:

+* Open source license
 * Works for both iPhone and iPad
 * Can be updated without touching the app by editing the static contents on the server
 * Can be used in a navigation hierarchy or as a modal view
-* Handles the network being down, retries automatically when it goes up
+* Optionally handles the network being down, retries automatically when it goes up
 * Localizable (not to 100% yet but patches are welcome)

 ## Try it